Download | Fact Sheet | Description | Features | Team | Contact + Community | Videos | TaleChaser | Q+A | Reviews

 Is there an order the routes should be played in?

-No. If you have a favorite neko, you can pretty easily get onto her route with Act 1 choices.
-The routes were written in the order of Shimi, Pepper, then Clawdia; but like all VNs, making your natural choices on your first playthrough is often the most immersive strategy.
+Nope.
+If you have a favorite neko, you can pretty easily get onto her route with Act 1 choices.
+The routes were written in the order of Shimi, Pepper, then Clawdia, but like all VNs, making your natural choices on your first playthrough is often the most immersive strategy.

 I really like what you’ve made, how can I help the project?